mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ### Google Cloud

 The following steps cover Google Cloud setup.
 Please ensure these commands are run within the context of a non-production project that is safe to use for experimentation.
-You may even consider creating a separate Google Cloud project for the purposes of this exercise.
+It is highly recommended that you create a dedicated Google Cloud project for the purposes of this exercise.

 #### Export variables